Completing forms AP1 and TR1 for the transfer of registered property

 The applicant in panel 6 should sign the form where it says ‘applicant’ and insert the date.

-Use the form ID1 (PDF, 88KB) for each transferor listed in panel 4 of the TR1 and applicant listed in panel 7 of the AP1 if they are not legally represented.
+Use this form for each transferor listed in panel 4 of the TR1, each transferee listed in panel 5 and any attorney of either, if they are not legally represented.
+Also use this form if the applicant listed in panel 7 of the AP1 is not a transferor or transferee and they are not a conveyancer.

 - Panels 1 to 10: Complete with the required information.